Equivalent Documentation for Multifunded Employees

 If you have any specific questions about meeting time and effort documentation requirements for the CACFP or Summer Food Service Program (SFSP), please contact your Program Specialist.

-- SFSP: The Summer Meals Unit (SMU) Specialist list is available in the CNIPS Download Forms section, Form ID SMU 01.
-You can also contact the SMU OT by phone at 916-322-8323.
+- SFSP: The Summer Meals Unit (SMU) Specialist list is available in the CNIPS Download Forms section, Form ID Caseload.
+You can also contact the SMU OT by email at SFSP@cde.ca.gov.